quynhXEM/chat.web/docs/e2ee.md

 # Compatibility

 The settings above were first proposed under a `im.vector.riot.e2ee` key, which is now deprecated.
-Element will check for either key, preferring `io.element.e2ee` if both exist.
+SOC Connect will check for either key, preferring `io.element.e2ee` if both exist.